1636 Forum

 • Help organize local in-person meetings, especially in major cities like NYC, BOS, TLV, SF, LA, CHI

-• Help with virtual programming putting together Zoom events & podcasts with relevant thinkers and leaders
+• Help with virtual programming, putting together Zoom events with relevant thinkers and leaders

 • Help us vet grant requests from organizations looking to make a difference on the ground at Harvard

-• Help us with research doing background research on Overseer candidates, administrators, professors, and more (paid student opportunity)
+• Help us with research, doing background research on Harvard (paid student opportunity)

 • Other ideas?
 Please reach out if you have other ideas for how to help!